 Bike locks have come a long way since the days of spindly cables, easily hackable combination chains and bulky motorcycle-style shackles.
 In fact, you can find options from super-portable locks to use when popping into a countryside cafe, to designs that wouldn’t look out of place on the gates of Fort Knox.

-It's now possible to get bike locks that are small, sturdy and smart, and can be whipped on while you're in the shops, to deter opportunist scumbags.
-Some modern criminal deterrents even come with hi-tech features such as the ability to unlock via your phone's Bluetooth, and even GPS tracking and alarm systems.
+It's now possible to get bike locks that are small, sturdy and smart, and can be whipped on while you're in the shops, to deter opportunist bike thieves.
+Some modern bicycle locks even come with hi-tech features such as the ability to unlock via your phone's Bluetooth, and even GPS tracking and alarm systems.

 Despite its diminutive size, the Abus Bordo Lite 6050 offers a level 7 (on a scale of 1-15) in terms of security.
 This is thanks to the 5mm-thick bars that make up the unique design, with each featuring a core of light steel with a synthetic coating to prevent damage to your bicycle's paintwork.